gan74/Yave/README.md

 Yet another C++17 Vulkan engine.

 ## Disclaimer
-This is a pet/learning project, it's not meant to be a serious engine and should not be used for anything beside playing with vulkan.
+This is a pet/learning project, it's not meant to be a serious engine and should not be used for anything beside playing with Vulkan.

-Currently only supports Windows, and only tested with GCC 8+ (I use MSYS2, but any version should do), doesn't work with MSVC, not tested with Clang.
+Currently only supports Windows
+ * With GCC 9+ through MSYS2
+ * With MSVC 16.9+

+Serialization format is compiler dependent!

 ## Status